-Round 4 is similar to round 3 except that you are now working with a larger square so there will be two chain spaces in each row between each corner.
+Round 4 is similar to Round 3 except that you are now working with a larger square so there will be two spaces in each row between each corner.

 Are you ready to take your granny square skills to the next level?
 Here are some suggestions for next steps:

 - Learn how to put your squares together in Edie Eckman’s Craftsy class Joining Crochet Motifs

 - Download Around the Granny Square ebook by Craftsy instructor Sylvie Darney

 - Try your hand at one of the many granny square crochet patterns available on Craftsy.

 Once you’ve made a few crochet granny squares, join them all together in one project.
 Learn easy methods to bring them together in this online video class.